Tonybsilva-dev/nine-line/apis/pool-appointment-api/docs/rbac-api-endpoints.md

 ### MANAGER (Level 1)

-- Todas as permissões do USER
+- All USER permissions
 - `appointment:read:all`
 - `appointment:approve`
 - `appointment:reject`

 ### ADMIN (Level 2)

-- Todas as permissões do MANAGER
+- All MANAGER permissions
 - `user:read:all`
 - `user:update:all`
 - `user:delete`